verhovsky/squircle/README.md

-[`squircle.py`](https://pypi.org/project/squircle/) is a Python utility for stretching disks/circles into squares and squishing squares into circles.
+[`squircle.py`](https://pypi.org/project/squircle/) is a Python utility for stretching circles into squares and squishing squares into circles.
 It requires Python 3.6 or later.
-It has no external dependencies but works with numpy if you have it.

 ### Installation